-The annual Sedona Forum is the McCain Institute’s signature, high-level gathering of national and international leaders held each Spring in the red-rock country of Sedona, Arizona.
-The Forum convenes thought-leaders, decision-makers, activists, and experts from various walks of life to discuss approaches and solutions to real-world problems—all from the starting assumption of character-driven leadership and core democratic values.
-Consistent with its commitment to recommendations for practical action and decisions, the McCain Institute publishes an “Agenda for Action” reflecting the ideas and input discussed and developed during the Forum itself.
+The Sedona Forum is the McCain Institute’s annual signature, high-level, invitation only gathering of national and international leaders held each spring at The Enchantment Resort in the red-rock country of Sedona, Arizona.
+The Sedona Forum convenes global leaders, decision-makers, high-level executives, activists, and diverse experts to discuss approaches and solutions to real-world problems—all from the starting assumption of character-driven leadership and core democratic values.
+Our previous guests have included former Director of the CIA David Petraeus, Ben Affleck, Dikembe Mutombo, and many more.
+Consistent with being DC’s only do-tank, the McCain Institute publishes an “Agenda for Action” reflecting the ideas and input discussed and developed during the forum itself.

-The 2013 Sedona Forum focused on “How to Promote Freedom and Democracy Effectively.”
+The Sedona Forum 2013 focused on “How to Promote Freedom and Democracy Effectively.”
 Vice President Joe Biden headlined the event, taking part in an extraordinary conversation with Senator John McCain that touched on a wide range of national and international issues, from gun control to immigration to the global economy.
-Subsequent panels examined various aspects of the effort to strengthen freedom and democracy globally: U.S. Senators Graham, Ayotte, Whitehouse, and former Senator Kyl discussed the role of the United States’ leadership in the world, moderated by former World Bank President Paul Wolfowitz.
+Subsequent panels examined various aspects of the effort to strengthen freedom and democracy globally.